BTA® Process for mechanical biological waste treatment

-The BTA® Process is the original of hydromechanical waste treatment.
+The BTA® Process is the original of wet mechanical pre-treatment of waste.
 It comprises two central steps:

-- the subsequent biological step towards anaerobic digestion
+- the subsequent anaerobic digestion of the cleaned organic suspension

-The hydromechanical pre-treatment facilitates efficient removal of impurities as well as complete separation of digestible organic components into an organic suspension.
+The BTA® Hydromechanical Pre-treatment facilitates efficient removal of impurities as well as complete transfer of digestible organic components into an organic suspension for further anaerobic digestion.
 This happens within two core components, the BTA® Waste Pulper and the BTA® Grit Removal System.